elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 ---

 # Key Takeaways

 To conclude...

 <v-clicks>

-🧹 **Keep Business Logic Clean and Portable**
-Use Clean Architecture and Spring Cloud Function to decouple core logic from cloud-specific code.
+🧹 **Cloud Anostic Business Logic with Clean Architecture and Spring Cloud Function**

 📦 **Structure with Gradle Modules**
-Enforce clear boundaries between business, application, and infrastructure layers using modular Gradle projects.

-🌍 **Deploy and Run Anywhere**
+🌍 **Deploy and Run Anywhere with Terraform CDK**
-Once isolated, your business logic can run on various cloud providers, e.g.AWS and Azure

 🛠️ **Kotlin Everywhere**
-Speak the same lingo - across application development, infrastructure, and build automation.

 </v-clicks>

 <!--

- - Clean architecture enables you to keep your business logic separate from cloud specific code and therefore portable across clouds
- - Speak the same language - it helps portability to keep the language and tooling the same thus also not cloud dependent -->
+🧹 **Keep Business Logic Clean and Cloud-Agnostic**
+Use Clean Architecture and Spring Cloud Function to isolate business logic from cloud-specific code.

+📦 **Use Gradle Modules for Clear Structure**
+Separate your domain, application, and infrastructure layers to enforce clean boundaries.

+🌍 **Deploy Anywhere with Terraform CDK**
+Once isolated, your logic can be reused across cloud platforms like AWS and Azure.

+🛠️ **Kotlin Across Your Stack**
+Use Kotlin not just for business logic, but also for infrastructure (Terraform CDK) and build scripts (Gradle).

+-->

 ---